MeaninglessTechnoDebt/Pully/README.md

 ## Underwriters

-We even utilized the [Thetta DAO framework](https://github.com/thetta) for the Underwriter subsystem.
+We even utilized the [Thetta DAO framework](https://github.com/thetta) for an Underwriter subsystem.
 The step-by-step scenario is as follows:
 1. User wants to become an Underwrite
 1. He calls a [becomeAnUnderwriter method](https://github.com/MeaninglessTechnoDebt/TechnoDebit/blob/master/contracts/UnderwriterSubsystem.sol)